DaniFdz/dotfiles/README.md

 ## Installation
 ### Clone the repository
-Make sure to have git installed
+Make sure to have git and google chrome installed, or if you want another navigator,
 ```bash
 cd ~/Downloads
 git clone https://github.com/DaniFdz/dotfiles.git